RAG vs Context Engineering: Insights and Limitations

 The Future of RAG: Beyond the Pipeline

-The future of RAG is not incremental improvement to the retrieve-and-generate pipeline.
-It is a fundamental rearchitecting of how retrieval and reasoning interact.
+The future of RAG points past incremental tweaks to the retrieve-and-generate pipeline toward a fundamental rearchitecting of how retrieval and reasoning interact.

 Joint Optimization of LLMs and Search Engines